• February 28, 2020

 Most commonly, these people are identified as headteachers, governing bodies or maintenance engineers.
 Anybody who has control of the school building or an area can be considered a responsible person.

 The fire safety officer may have ultimate responsibility, but they do not stand alone.
 A key part of their role is to appoint and train fire wardens, who will help them to execute their school’s fire safety strategy.
+This structured approach, which includes creating fire safety champions, is essential for a fully compliant safety culture.

 Carrying out a fire risk assessment is a legal requirement under the Regulatory Reform Order.
 The findings of this will form the basis of your school’s fire safety strategy.